Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 Drumroll for the ultimate sunrise spot: the Lincoln Memorial.
 Out of all of DC’s many hilly outlooks, the image of the sun breaking onto Lincoln’s statue is the one that goes on the postcards.
 Both the Washington Monument and Lincoln Memorial are slightly raised in altitude above the rest of the Mall, but the Lincoln Memorial is designed for a perfect eastward outlook.

 From the steps of the memorial, you’ll be witness to golden light striking the reflecting pool as the sun travels up the length of the Washington Monument.
+The stunning contrast of the sunrise sunset from this vantage point makes it a must-see for visitors.

 National Cathedral